spu-bigdataanalytics-193/assignment4-megha8669/README.md

 I was starting with install java lib and spark then connect with mount google drive.
 Here, I am using PYSPRK library to get the proper result and i just load the data because i already downloaded the data in last assignment.
 I use the map reduce algorithm(Mapping, Shuffling, Reducing) to have the number of flights by carrier.

 And I also work Databricks.
 You can see in Screenshot folder.
-I uploaded Two screenshots of databricks file.
+I uploaded just one screenshots of databricks file.